SUT2014/CarCheck/README.md

 * [JUnit]    - JUnit Framework

-And of course TaxMan itself is open source.
+And of course CarCheck itself is open source.

+There are 2 parts to this utility.
+Firstly, we can run the test using your IDE, entry point main main method, or secondly, through maven command as below.
+A simple BDD style feature file has been written which can be extended extensively.
+Also, the input file and output file directories can have multiple files as input.
+Each file will be read and pattern matched to obtain input data for the tests.

 ### Installation